-Turface is fired calcine clay, which is traditionally used as a soil amendment.
+Turface is fired calcined clay, which is traditionally used as a soil amendment.
 It is highly porous, lightweight and very durable, making it a great addition to many types of soils and substrates.
-Turface has been used in Aquatic soils, Bonsai soil, potting plants garden beds, and even baseball fields.
+Turface has been used in Aquatic soils, Bonsai soil, potting plants, garden beds, and even baseball fields.

 What is Turface used for

-You can use Turface to make an Orchid Potting Mix, an Aroid Potting Mix or a Hoya Potting mix.
-By mixing various ratios or combinations of Eco Earth Coconut Fiber (Coco Coir), ReptiBark (Fir bark), BioChar (Hortcultural Charcoal), Tuface, Perlite, and some Sphagnum Moss you can create a suitable potting mix tailored to your individuals plant’s needs.
+You can use Turface to make a Cactus Soil Mix, Orchid Potting Mix, Aroid Potting Mix or Hoya Potting mix.
+By mixing various ratios or combinations of Reptiscape Coco Coir, Reptiscape Coco Husk Chips, ReptiBark (Fir bark), BioChar (Horticultural Charcoal), Tuface, Perlite, and some Sphagnum Moss you can create a suitable potting mix tailored to your individuals plant’s needs.

 Turface is available for sale and shipping in Canada only